Nan Hutton

-Nan Hutton (1917 – 1 May 1984) was a feminist Australian journalist for several magazines, for three Melbourne metropolitan newspapers, and was a book editor for Australian publishers.
+Nan Hutton (2 October 1917 – 2 May 1984) was a feminist Australian journalist for several magazines, for three Melbourne metropolitan newspapers, and was a book editor for Australian publishers.

 Biography

 Born Nancy Estelle Charlholmes, Nans debut into journalism was at nine years old in her collaboration with her sister on a news sheet which they sold to neighbours for lollies.
-During the Second World War she wrote for United States forces based in Melbourne and Brisbane, then postwar in Europe for Radio Australia she was a scriptwriter and broadcaster.
-She married Henry Nicholls, son of the editor of the Hobart Mercury, in 1946, but they divorced.
+During the Second World War she wrote for United States forces based in Melbourne and Brisbane, then postwar in Europe for Radio Australia she was a scriptwriter and broadcaster, and compered 'Mainly for Women' on ABC television in the 1960s.
+She married Henry Richard Nicholls, son of the Sir Herbert Nicholls, Chief Justice of Tasmania Mercury, in 1946, but they divorced.